-- The City Council will be considered to have received the appeal at its first regular scheduled meeting following submission of the appeal. - f you believe that the fee charged by the City to process your FOIA request exceeds the amount permitted by state law, you must first appeal to the City Council by filing a written appeal for a fee reduction to the office of the City Manager (or "clerk" or "FOIA Coordinator," etc.). - The appeal must specifically state the word "appeal" and identify how the required fee exceeds the amount permitted.
-You may use the City FOIA Appeal Form (To Appeal an Excess Fee), which is available at the City Hall and on the City's website: www.berkleymich.org. - Within 10 business days after receiving the appeal, the City Council will respond in writing by: - Waiving the fee; - Reducing the fee and issue a written determination indicating the specific basis that supports the remaining fee; - Upholding the fee and issue a written determination indicating the specific basis that supports the required fee; or - Issuing a notice detailing the reason or reasons for extending for not more than 10 business days the period during which the City Council will respond to the written appeal.
+- If you believe that the fee charged by the City to process your FOIA request exceeds the amount permitted by state law, you must first appeal to the City Manager by filing a written appeal for a fee reduction to the office of the City Manager. - The appeal must specifically state the word "appeal" and identify how the required fee exceeds the amount permitted.
+You may use the City FOIA Appeal Form (To Appeal an Excess Fee), which is available at the City Hall and on the City's website: www.berkleymich.org. - Within 10 business days after receiving the appeal, the City Manager will respond in writing by: - Waiving the fee; - Reducing the fee and issue a written determination indicating the specific basis that supports the remaining fee; - Upholding the fee and issue a written determination indicating the specific basis that supports the required fee; or - Issuing a notice detailing the reason or reasons for extending for not more than 10 business days the period during which the City Manager will respond to the written appeal.

-Within 45 days after receiving notice of the City Council's determination of the processing fee appeal, you may commence a civil action in Oakland County Circuit Court for a fee reduction.
+Within 45 days after receiving notice of the City Manager's determination of the processing fee appeal, you may commence a civil action in Oakland County Circuit Court for a fee reduction.
 If you prevail in the civil action by receiving a reduction of 50% or more of the total fee, the court may award all or appropriate amount of reasonable attorneys' fees, costs and disbursements.
 If the court determines that the City acted arbitrarily and capriciously by charging an excessive fee, court may also award you punitive damages in the amount of \$500.